Miami Marlins minor league players

 Below is a partial list of minor league baseball players in the Miami Marlins system:

 Players

 Starlyn Caba

 Jesus Starlyn Caba (born December 6, 2005) is a Dominican professional baseball shortstop in the Miami Marlins organization.

 Caba signed with the Philadelphia Phillies as an international free agent in January 2023.
 He made his professional debut that season with the Dominican Summer League Phillies.

 Caba started 2024 with the Rookie-level Florida Complex League Phillies.

 On December 22, 2024, the Phillies traded Caba and Emaarion Boyd to the Miami Marlins in exchange for Jesús Luzardo and Paul McIntosh.

-Yiddi Cappe

-Yiddi Lazaro Cappe (born September 17, 2002) is a Cuban professional baseball infielder in the Miami Marlins organization.

-Cappe defected from Cuba in 2018 and signed with the Miami Marlins as an international free agent in January 2021.
-He made his professional debut that year with the Dominican Summer League Marlins.

-Cappe played 2022 with the Florida Complex League Marlins and Jupiter Hammerheads and started 2023 with the Beloit Sky Carp.